WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 \frac{1}{3}.
 $$

-But also note the binomial distribution limit
+However also note the binomial distribution limit

 $$
 \begin{align*}